A-Punk

-"A-Punk" is a song by indie rock band Vampire Weekend, released on February 28, 2008, as the second single from their 2008 self-titled debut album.
+"A-Punk" is a song by American indie rock band Vampire Weekend, released on February 28, 2008, as the second single from their 2008 self-titled debut album.
 The band made their network television debut by performing "A-Punk" on the Late Show with David Letterman.

 Critical reception

 Mark Richardson of Pitchfork described "A-Punk" as having a "spunky drive, pogo-inducing rhythm, and subtle but hugely effective sonic accents" and said that "while solid, [it] isn't one of the stronger songs on Vampire Weekend".
 Drowned in Sound writer Alex Denney, commented that "A-Punk" was not the best song from their debut album due to it being "a little too uptempo to let their disarmingly clever melodies breathe", but stated "for the flute-aping synths and bottled-sunshine guitars alone you need this in your life."
 The review from Greg Rose of Gigwise, was mixed.
 Rose said that although the song lacked originality, it "manages to sound unique" due to the lyrical inventiveness of lines by Ezra Koenig such as, "His honor drove southward seeking exotica/cut his teeth on turquoise harmonicas", which were described as being "perky" and gave the song "a buzzing zip."
 In reference to "A-Punk", The Times writer Ben Blackmore, said, "Do believe the hype."

 "A-Punk" is widely regarded as one of the band's best songs.
 Paste and Far Out ranked the song number five and number one, respectively, on their lists of the greatest Vampire Weekend songs.
 In October 2011, NME placed it at number 62 on its list "150 Best Tracks of the Past 15 Years".